List of Odd Squad episodes: Season 3 (2020–22)

+The Mobile Unit and Olando must stop a group of villains from stealing an artifact from an ancient Odd Squad headquarters.
+Little do they know that their biggest challenge yet lies within.

 Season 4 (2024)

-In October 2023, Odd Squad was renewed for a fourth season entitled Odd Squad UK which began airing on October 1 in that year.
+In October 2023, Odd Squad was renewed for a fourth season entitled Odd Squad UK which began airing on October 1 2024.
 It was produced by Sinking Ship Entertainment, Fred Rogers Productions, and BBC Studios Kids and Family, in partnership with CBBC, TVO Kids, SRC and PBS Kids.
 It has a mostly British cast and is filmed in the United Kingdom, specifically in and around the Manchester area.
 It features Orli, a Niagara Falls agent who is transferred to partner with British agent Ozzie to help fight rapidly rising oddness rates in the UK.